 5.6.1 The Garden Community provides a legible, high-quality and direct network of walking and cycling routes.
 These routes offer a strategic connection to local employment, Brighouse Town Centre, and Brighouse Railway and Bus Stations.
-The use of the network for leisure is also encouraged, with direct connections to existing Public Rights of Way and the River Calder.
+The use of the network for leisure is also encouraged, with direct connections to existing Public Rights of Way, including the long distance Brontë Way trail.

-5.6 WALKING & CYCLING ROUTES
+5. MOVEMENT 5.6 WALKING & CYCLING ROUTES